Getting Around in Thailand

 For those who wish to avoid driving in Bangkok but also prefer a more private means of transportation than the public taxis, there are a number of custom limousine services that provide professional drivers and a selection of vehicles.

 Bangkok arguably has more taxis than any city on Earth.
-Not only are they plentiful, they are very reasonably priced now that meters have become the norm.
+Not only are they plentiful, but they are also very reasonably priced now that meters have become the norm.

 Motorbike and scooter